-This binds the Tab key to the completion function, so hitting the Tab key twice suggests completions; it looks at Python statement names, the current local variables, and the available module names.
+Completion of variable and module names is automatically enabled at interpreter startup so that the Tab key invokes the completion function; it looks at Python statement names, the current local variables, and the available module names.
 For dotted expressions such as string.a, it will evaluate the expression up to the final '.' and then suggest completions from the attributes of the resulting object.
-Note that this may execute application-defined code if an object with a getattr() method is part of the expression.
+Note that this may execute application-defined code if an object with a \\getattr\\() method is part of the expression.
+The default configuration also saves your history into a file named .python\history in your user directory.
+The history will be available again during the next interactive interpreter session.